 The Harbor Frieght engine hoist that I'm utilizing at the top of the page came about without a lot of research on my part.
 I threw it together and it worked.
-I had a need - it fill a void.
+I had a need - it filled a void.
 Now that I've had a bit of time to peruse the Internet for motorized items that are used to haul or lift heavy loads in a variety of venues, I've come to the conclusion that for not a lot more money or time, a ham can put together a tower drive system that will get the job done without having to do any fabricating.
 With that said, below you'll find a variety of different means of overcoming gravity - all of them built to take a fair bit more weather than the Harbor Freight Engine Hoist that I'm currently using.
 In July of 2014 I decided to add this section detailing the American made Dutton-Lainson line of products.

 As of late the Dutton-Lainson Company line of Electric, Hand, Brake and Worm Gear winches have been getting some good reviews by radio amateurs in the various tower and antenna chat groups.
 D-L has an extensive line-up of hand and electric winches, documentation, specifications and repair parts for their Made In America products on their web site.
 I've provided links to a few of their electric winch models, below.
 D-L manufactures many variants to their 5000, 7000, 9000 and 12000 lines of AC and DC powered winches.
 The links that I've provided, depict units powered by 120 VAC, (12 VDC is available) featuring NO CLUTCH, for safety.
 The specifications chart lists both AC and DC powered models.

 While D-L calls these models 'winches', you might note that their documentation routinely states the following: "Suitable for short-distance vertical lifting applications not involving people, or loads over where people could be present."

-Typical D-L 100VDC - 7.7 Amp Totally Enclosed Non Ventilated Motor Use in 120VAC Applications
+Typical D-L 100VDC - 7.7 Amp Totally Enclosed Non Ventilated Motor used in 120VAC Applications

 This page highlights some of the more commonly available engine and boat hoists and winches that require the least amount of fabrication to place into service.